 It means that a PO also acts as a Business Analyst at some level.

-Moreover, all activities related to initial “Collect Requirements” processes is on her.
+Moreover, all activities related to the initial “Collect Requirements” processes is on her.

 Scrum simplifies the requirements management to a backlog.
 However, it doesn’t describe how to select and justify features and themes.
 This process should follow the processes in the company.